thomasspieksma/GrAB/README.md

 \
 (ii) Ionization, based on Section 5 and 6 in [1], yet see earlier work (arXiv:2112.14777, arXiv:2206.01212).
 Two separate codes to calculate the energy losses by ionization on eccentric or inclined orbits.\
 \
 (iii) Resonances, based on [2].
 Two separate codes to calculate the overlap integrals on eccentric or inclined orbits.
+To include energy losses by ionization, use the files in the "Data" folder, which have precomputed values for the 211 and 322 state.
 In addition, a python script to calculate the evolution of the system using dimensionless variables.
 # COMPILING
 All c++ codes can be compiled as:
 <pre><code>g++ -Wall -I/opt/homebrew/Cellar/gsl/2.7.1/include -c XXX.cpp